Azure/meta-azure-service-broker/docs/azure-sql-db.md

 ### Provision

-  1. If the server doesn't exist, create a SQL Server.
+  1. If the server dose not exist, and the operator allows the service broker to create a new server, then create the SQL server.

   2. Create a database.

+**NOTE:**

+  * The operator can enable or disable the option for SQL service broker to create new server, in the meta service broker manifest file, see the "Modules related configurations" section [here](https://github.com/Azure/meta-azure-service-broker/blob/master/docs/how-admin-deploy-the-broker.md#deploy-the-meta-azure-service-broker-as-an-application-in-cloud-foundry) for details.

 ### Provision-Poll